flechnical/PatBot/README.md

 1. [Edit and test the code locally](#5-configuring-and-testing-the-code-locally)
 1. [Host the bot on a server on the Internet (so it can be online forever and does not go offline when you turn off your PC)](#6-hosting-the-bot)

+> Tip: Use the back button in your browser to jump back up to this table of contents after clicking on a topic.

 ### 1. Discord Server setup

 You can't just add a bot to any server you are a member of.
 You have to either create your own or be an administrator on a server.
 I will create a new Discord Server for this tutorial.
 You can skip this step if you already have a server.